Donations

 • Date(s) of the donation(s)

-• Disclaimer regarding whether or not goods or services were provided or exchanged for the contribution
+• Disclaimer about goods or services exchanged for the contribution

-• Description of donated item including what condition it was in.
+• Description of the donated item, including its condition

-Most of the time, you will not include a value on the receipt.
-See this page for an example of a noncash contribution receipt.
+Most of the time, the receipt will not include a value.
+Refer to the noncash contribution receipt page for an example.

 Note: There are extra documentation required for contributions of qualified vehicles (including automobiles, boats, and airplanes).
-If you need details on these types of donations, please research the IRS website or purchase Church Contributions It includes step-step-instructions on handling these types of contributions.
+If you need details on these types of donations, please research the IRS website and purchase my Donation Guidelines Package.
+It includes 4 ebooks with step-step-instructions on handling these types of contributions and more!

 Alert: There is another scam targeting churches and nonprofit organizations!